This sample text, disseminated by David M. Joseph, PhD, can be added to syllabi to make veterans and servicemembers feel welcomed on campus.

 Health & Wellness ResourcesThese health and wellness resources are an extensive, curated collection of tools and resources.
 The library includes external resources as well as resources that were developed under CCC Health & Wellness or submitted by the colleges.
 Search by keyword, topic, and/or audience.

-Website of the U.S. Department of Health and Human Services is a robust source of information and resources on domestic and intimate partner violence.
+Website of the US Department of Health and Human Services offers information and resources on preventing and responding to bullying and cyberbullying.

 Published by the APA, NASPA: Student Affairs Administrators in Higher Education, and the American Council on Education, the primer explains that mental health issues are a “critical component” of ensuring students’ success.